AdrienLibert/streaming-data-spark-orderbook/README.md

 ![candle stick](img/candle1.JPG)
 ![candle stick](img/candle2.JPG)

-Created using Grafana, visualizes the price evolution of a financial asset over time.
+Created using Grafana, visualizes the price evolution of a asset over time.
 Each candlestick displays key data points for a specific time period, including:

 Open: The price at the start of the period.